-4. At the joint opening of the expert meeting of the sixth session of the Conference of African Ministers in charge of Civil Registration, the eighth meeting of the African Regional Committee of the United Nations Geospatial Information Management Initiative and the eighth session of the African Statistical Commission, the Minister of Foreign Affairs and Deputy Prime Minister of the Federal Democratic Republic of Ethiopia, Demeke Mekonnen, delivered an opening statement.
-He emphasized that African governments can play a crucial role in updating and improving national civil registration and vital statistics systems and should therefore allocate sufficient and sustainable budgetary resources to this end.
+4. At the joint opening of the expert segment of the sixth session of the Conference of African Ministers Responsible for Civil Registration, the eighth meeting of the Regional Committee of United Nations Global Geospatial Information Management for Africa and the eighth session of the Statistical Commission for Africa, the Minister for Foreign Affairs and Deputy Prime Minister of Ethiopia, Demeke Mekonnen, delivered an opening statement.
+He emphasized that African Governments could play a crucial role in updating and enhancing national civil registration and vital statistics systems and should therefore earmark sufficient and sustainable budget resources to that end.